UBCSailbot/raye-boat-simulator/README.md

 * Next, we created `symless_nonlinear.m` to recreate what was done in `nonlinear_sailboat_motion.m`, but without the Symbolic Toolbox (Bruce and Tyler).
 This was in hopes of solving the division by zero problem and then debugging from there.
 This solution still encountered many issues and was not easy to debug, visualize or improve.

 * Next, we created `sailbot_library.slx`, which contains Simulink blocks that match the equations of `symless_nonlinear.m`.
 Then we assembled the blocks in `Simulink_models/Assemble_Blocks_Aug_24.slx`, and then began debugging the system.
 So far, the division by zero issue seems to be gone, but the boat is still unstable.
 We are hoping to figure out the cause of the problems and then work from there (eg. sign error, parameter estimate issues, lift/drag/F_rh approximation errors, etc.)

+# Variables

+There are many variables in this complicated model.
+While the Jouffroy paper does a good job explaining the varibles, it is long and overwhelming to read and understand.
+Here, I will define the variables more clearly and highlight some easy misunderstandings (as of Aug 2019):

+*

 ## Old Message in README